The Best Things to do over Christmas in Galway

 For more information, click for The Galway Tourist Train.

-Go for THEE most festive afternoon tea in the Meyrick.
+Go for THEE most festive afternoon tea in The Hardiman Hotel.
 You will get to eat in the lavishly decorated ballroom for just €22 per person.
-Orrr make it €29 to make it sparkly (sure why not!).
+Orrr €29 to make it sparkly (sure why not!).
 Sit there sipping your tea (or bubbly) and sampling the sandwiches and treats while surrounded by 15ft Christmas trees.

 It seriously looks so festive in there!
 I am definitely going to be convincing my family to come visit so I can drag them there for afternoon tea.